 Bezoars are classified according to their composition:

-Pharmacobezoars (drugs; particularly common with sucralfate and aluminum hydroxide gel)
+Pharmacobezoars are concretions of ingested drugs (particularly common with sucralfate and aluminum hydroxide gel).

-Diospyrobezoars, a subset of phytobezoars (excessive intake of persimmon; occur most often in regions where the fruit is grown)
+Diospyrobezoars, a subset of phytobezoars, result from excessive intake of persimmon and occur most often in regions where the fruit is grown.

-Other (variety of other substances including tissue paper and polystyrene foam products such as cups)
+Other bezoars are composed of a variety of other substances including tissue paper and polystyrene foam products such as cups.

 Gastric bezoars are usually asymptomatic.
 When symptoms are present, the most common include postprandial fullness, abdominal pain, nausea, vomiting, anorexia, and weight loss.

-Bezoars are detectable as a mass lesion on imaging studies (eg, x-ray, ultrasound, CT) that are often done to evaluate the patient's nonspecific upper GI symptoms.
+Bezoars are detectable as a mass lesion on imaging studies (eg, x-ray, ultrasound, CT) that are often done to evaluate the patient's nonspecific upper gastrointestinal symptoms.
 The findings may be mistaken for tumors.

 Upper endoscopy is usually done to confirm the diagnosis.
 On endoscopy, bezoars have an unmistakable irregular surface and may range in color from yellow-green to gray-black.
 An endoscopic biopsy that yields hair or plant material is diagnostic.

-Chemical dissolution using agents such as cola and cellulase can be done for patients with mild symptoms.
+Chemical dissolution using agents such as cola and cellulase can be done for patients with mild symptoms (1 Treatment references A bezoar is a tightly packed collection of partially digested or undigested material that most commonly occurs in the stomach.
+Gastric bezoars can occur in all age groups and often occur in... read more ).
 Cellulase dosage is 3 to 5 g dissolved in 300 to 500 mL of water; this is taken over the course of a day for 2 to 5 days.
-Metoclopramide 10 mg po is often given as an adjunct to promote gastric motility.
+Metoclopramide 10 mg orally is often given as an adjunct to promote gastric motility.
 Enzymatic digestion using papain is no longer recommended.

 Endoscopic removal is indicated for patients who have bezoars that fail to dissolve, moderate to severe symptoms due to large bezoars, or both.
 If initial diagnosis is made by endoscopy, removal can be attempted at that time.
-Fragmentation with forceps, wire snare, jet spray, or even laser (1) may break up bezoars, allowing them to pass or be extracted.
+Fragmentation with forceps, wire snare, jet spray, argon plasma coagulation, or even laser (2 Treatment references A bezoar is a tightly packed collection of partially digested or undigested material that most commonly occurs in the stomach.
+Gastric bezoars can occur in all age groups and often occur in... read more ) may break up bezoars, allowing them to pass or be extracted.

-Surgery is reserved for cases in which chemical dissolution and endoscopic intervention cannot be done or have failed or for patients with complications.
+Surgery is reserved for cases in which chemical dissolution and endoscopic intervention cannot be done or have failed, for patients with complications, or for patients with intestinal bezoars.